 The third-coldest state in the U.S. is Maine, where the average temperature is 41°F. Winters in Maine have an average low temperature of 12°F and abundant snowfall.
 The average accumulated snowfall in Maine is 10 to 80 inches, but in Caribou, the most northeastern city in the state and the U.S., there were recently 157 consecutive days with at least one inch of snow on the ground.

 Minnesota is the fourth-coldest state in the U.S. Located in the Upper Midwest region of the United States and touching Lake Superior to its northeast, the state’s climate is greatly affected by its latitude and proximity to the Lake Superior.
-January is the cold month in Minnesota where temperatures as low as -30°F can be found around the northern parts of the state.
+January is the coldest month in Minnesota where temperatures as low as -30°F can be found around the northern parts of the state.
 The average temperature overall in Minnesota is 41.2°F.

 Wyoming is the fifth-coldest state in the United States with an average temperature of 42°F. The average minimum temperature in the winter range from 0°F to 15°F. Highlands and mountaintops in Wyoming can experience up to 200 inches of snowfall in the winter and lowlands typically accumulate about 50 inches of snow.
 Additionally, winds are typically in the 30 to 40 mph range, with gusts up to 50 to 60 mph.

 The sixth-coldest state in the U.S. is Montana, with an average temperature of 42.7°F. During Montana’s coldest month, January, average temperatures are around 0°F. The coldest temperature ever recorded in Montana was -70°F on January 20, 1954.
 The western part of Montana experiences a Pacific coastal climate with much milder winters while the eastern part of the state experiences a semi-arid continental climate with much colder winters.